-The time it takes to fill out the form for each unit varies and depends on whether the report is negative (they had no investments/disinvestments in a certain reporting year) or they had investments.
-If they had investments/disinvestments, the time it takes to fill out the form depends on several parameters, for example, how much is the investment, what/how many types and in which activities and areas are the investments, whether they fill out an electronic or printed form, etc.
+The time it takes each unit to fill out the form varies and depends on whether the report is negative (they had no investments/disinvestments in a particular reporting year) or positive (they had investments).
+If they had investments/disinvestments, the time it takes to fill out the form depends on several parameters, for example, the volume of the investment, what kind/how many types of investments and into which activities and areas, whether they fill out an electronic or printed form, etc.